Childcare Volunteer Project in the Philippines - Palawan

 Explore the Philippines’ incredible natural environment

 Stay with other volunteers near the beach in Tigman Village, Palawan

 What to expect and how you'll make an impact

 In the Philippines many young children are missing out on early childhood education.
 Kindergartens and schools are often under-resourced and struggle to provide quality care and teaching to their students.
 Volunteers can help local teachers give their students the kind of lessons and attention they need to develop and thrive.

 While other childcare volunteer projects involve general care and playing games, as a Childcare volunteer in the Philippines you’ll be more focused on working in the classroom.
 You’ll follow the government curriculum, but lessons are conducted in an exciting and practical way through basic drawing, painting and playing – with an essential focus on having fun.
 Volunteer duties can vary but usually include teaching:

 During the holiday periods, volunteers can conduct special classes in the community.
 These classes allow volunteers to be more creative and flexible and host lessons that are outside the usual curriculum.

-Why do Kindergarten volunteering in Palawan with IVHQ?
+Why do Childcare volunteering in Palawan with IVHQ?

-As a Kindergarten volunteer in the Philippines you’ll be adding value to the local community, while also developing personally and professionally by:
+As a Childcare volunteer in the Philippines you’ll be adding value to the local community, while also developing personally and professionally by:

 - Improving early childhood education